Sheila Heen

 About

-Sheila Heen is a New York Times business best-selling author, founder of Triad Consulting Group and faculty at Harvard Law School.
-Heen’s corporate clients include MetLife, BAE Systems, HSBC, the Federal Reserve Bank, Novartis, AT&T, Pixar, Workday and numerous family businesses.
+Heen is a Founder of Triad Consulting Group, a corporate education and consulting firm that serves clients on six continents.
+Her corporate clients have included Pixar, Hugo Boss, the NBA, the Federal Reserve Bank, Ford, Novartis, Converse, American Express, and numerous family businesses.
 She often works with executive teams, helping them to work through conflict, repair working relationships and make sound decisions together.
-In the public sector she has also provided training for the New England Organ Bank, the Singapore Supreme Court, the White House and theologians struggling with disagreement over the nature of truth and God.
+In the public sector she has also provided training for the New England Organ Bank, the Singapore Supreme Court, the Obama White House and theologians struggling with disagreement over the nature of truth and God.

 Heen is a graduate of Occidental College and Harvard Law School.
 She is schooled in negotiation daily by her three children.